ZumingHuang/awesome-ocr-resources/README.md

 # OCR Resources
 This repository contains a collection of resources (including the papers and datasets) of OCR (Optical Character Recognition).
-This resources is built on a fork of [image-text-localization-recognition](https://github.com/whitelok/image-text-localization-recognition) and [Awesome-Scene-Text-Recognition](https://github.com/chongyangtao/Awesome-Scene-Text-Recognition).

 ## Contents